RIO MANSO LODGE

 Weekly Package : 7 nights/6 fishing days: $4,750. per week

-Included: The rates include airport transfers to and from Bariloche area, lodging, all meals and snacks, all beverages including wine and alcohol, laundry, internet, guided fishing (1 guide for every 2 anglers), fishing license, and non-fishing guided activities.
-Rates are based on double occupancy.
+The above rates include airport transfers to and from Bariloche area, lodging, all meals and snacks, all beverages including wine and alcohol, laundry, internet, guided fishing (1 guide for every 2 anglers), fishing license, and non-fishing guided activities.

-Not Included: Personal fishing gear, gratuities for staff and guide, long distance telephone calls, massages (available upon request)
+Personal fishing gear, gratuities for staff and guide, long distance telephone calls, massages (available upon request).